The Music Man-1962

 My favorites are “Seventy-Six Trombones”, “Gary, Indiana”, and “Pick-a-little, Talk-a-little” as each has distinctive melodies, rhymes, and rapid-fire dialogue.

-The musical soundtrack always pleasures the gloomiest of days which speaks volumes of the legs the musical contains.
+The soundtrack always pleasures the gloomiest days which speaks volumes of the legs the musical contains.

 Besides the tunes, the best aspect of The Music Man is the romantic storyline at its core.
-The chemistry exists in full form between Preston and Jones and each is perfectly cast.
+Chemistry exists in full form between Preston and Jones and they are perfectly cast.

 Due to the studio wanting “a big name” Preston nearly didn’t make the cut, which would have been a shame.
-As he infuses life and humor into a character who could be perceived as dastardly, he tips the likability scale firmly his way, making the character the hero of the film.
+As he infuses life and humor into a character who could be perceived as dastardly, he tips the likability scale and makes the character the hero.

-Jones, a treasured singer, is just as good as Preston, playing the mousy and serious Marian believably.
+Jones is a treasured singer, and is just as good as Preston, playing the mousy and serious Marian.
 Her “slice of the mid-west” innocence and blonde hair portray her as corn-bred, but the actress makes the character work for her, and combined, the duo is sensational.

 The best sequence the pair appear in is the wonderful “Marian the Librarian”, a sneaky and naughty number the most adult of all the renditions.
 Their mutual attraction becomes evident, this is the moment when the film brings the audience to its knees.